-- 5.1 Each motor shall be provided with its own switching device. - 5.2 It shall be indicated whether the motor is switched on. - 5.3 If the switching device does not disconnect all of the live conductors, additional measures shall be taken for the protection of personnel. - 5.4 Motors shall be provided with starters if: - currents or voltage drops higher than those permissible for the system are liable to occur, if connected directly
+5.1 Each motor shall be provided with its own switching device.

+5.2 It shall be indicated whether the motor is switched on.

+5.3 If the switching device does not disconnect all of the live conductors, additional measures shall be taken for the protection of personnel.

+- 5.4 Motors shall be provided with starters if: - currents or voltage drops higher than those permissible for the system are liable to occur, if connected directly - 3.2 Control and supply circuits of the emergency this is necessary for the start-up of the motor or

-- this is necessary for the start-up of the motor or the driven machine - this is required by the design of the generators - 5.5 Starting shall only be possible from the zero position of the starter.
+- this is required by the design of the generators

+5.5 Starting shall only be possible from the zero position of the starter.